Code-Institute-Submissions/bucketlist/README.md

 * Header: Right Aligned Links from [Materialize](https://materializecss.com/)
 * Menu: with Mobile Collapse Button on medium and small divices from [Materialize](https://materializecss.com/)
 * Footer: from [Materialize](https://materializecss.com/)
+* Base: with header, footer and background image
 * Homepage/All Intentions: Collapsible Popout element from [Materialize](https://materializecss.com/)
 * Register page: Card Panel and Text Input fields from [Materialize](https://materializecss.com/)
 * Log In page: Card Panel and Text Input fields from [Materialize](https://materializecss.com/)